Clio tuning guide

 Renault Clio Tuning modifications.

 Peak power is all well and good but a drivable and fun car needs a wide power band and lots of low down torque.
 One of the best mechanical mods you can do is to fit a fast road cam.
-When pushing up the power you will need to pay close attention to your Clios fuelling.
+When pushing up the power you will need to pay close attention to your Clios fueling.
 More power needs more fuel - it's a simple as that.

 Uprating the injectors is another beneficial modification and will deliver sufficient fuel.
 Uprate the fuel pump to cope with the extra fuel requirements of your tuned Clios uprated injectors.